 Thus, we face a tradeoff between instance discriminability and similarity preservation.
-Coding maintains instance discriminability perfectly, but obscures similarity (without luck or some additional mechanism).
+Coding maintains instance discriminability perfectly, but obscures almost certainly the similarity.
 COUNT and MODE on the other hand lose much instance discriminability, but will assign identical values to bags that are in some sense similar-either to bags of identical size, or to bags that contain mostly the same element.
+However, whether or not COUNT or MODE are predictive will depend on the modeling task.
+They do not induce a task-specific similarity as their values are independent of the particular class labels.

-Again, because aggregation often is distant in the induction process from the assessment of the final objective, it may be difficult to select one appropriate similarity measure.
-Furthermore, since most similarity-preserving operators involve information loss, it might be advantageous to use multiple operators that, when combined, capture more information.
+Furthermore, since most similarity-preserving operators involve information loss, it might be advantageous to use multiple operators.
+A combination of orthogonal features could on the one hand capture more information and on the other increase the probability that one of them is discriminative for the specific modeling task.

-Principle 3: Various aggregations should be considered, reflecting different notions of similarity.
+Principle 3.
+Various aggregations should be considered, reflecting different notions of similarity.